Simon's Guide to Shopping at IKEA

-Ring David again at 8.05am to check that he got up as getting to IKEA early is imperative.
-This twenty five minute interval will ensure that if David did get up, he will be in the shower when you call.
-Ring David again at 9.15 to enquire where he is and ask him to get you a large latte on the way.
-If he declines, tell him not to be a selfish prick and remind him of the time you fed his fish while he was away six years ago.
+Call David again at 8.05am to check that he got up as getting to IKEA early is imperative.
+This twenty five minute interval will ensure that if David did get up, he will be in the shower.
+Call David again at 9.15 to enquire where he is and ask him to get you a large latte on the way.
+If he declines, remind him of the time you fed his fish while he was away six years ago.

-When David arrives, inform him that you are taking his car because it is bigger.
-This is also the time to inform him that you are buying a sofa and he will need to rent a trailer on the way.
+Upon David's arrival, inform him that you are taking his car because it has a tow ball and he will need to rent a trailer on the way.
 Now that David is at your place you can get ready at your leisure.
 As you just put the clothes you want to wear in the dryer, he will have to wait an hour anyway.
-Make him useful during this time by having him edit a website you are working on about Australian architecture.
+Make him useful during this time by having him edit a website you are working on about mid-century modern ashtrays.

 When you get to IKEA, do not go straight to the sofa section.
 Follow the path IKEA have set for you to take and stop and look at every item.
-Point out the price and comparison of each product by cross referencing it with the IKEA catalogue.
-Remember to stop at each location point and consult the 'you are here' diagram before progressing.
+Remember to also stop at each location point and consult the 'you are here' diagram before progressing.
 Inform David every two minutes of your exact location in the store by marking your journey on the IKEA map with your IKEA pencil.

-At the sofa section, sit on every couch and pretend you are watching television.
+At the sofa section, sit on every couch and pretend you're watching television.
 Make david sit next to you like a couple.
-Also, whenever David is more than five metres away, call out questions such as "What is the foam density of that one?" loud enough for a thirty metre radius to hear.
+Also, whenever David is more than five metres away, call out questions such as, "What is the foam density of that one?" loud enough for a thirty metre radius to hear.
 Consult with the staff about every couch.
-Researching sofa's on the internet before you go will enable you to discuss frame warp and fabric weave.
+Researching sofas on the Internet before you go will enable you to discuss frame warp and fabric weave.
 Asking about colour choices and availability will involve looking through large sample books.
 Consult David on each swatch.

 Once you have made your selection, do not leave the store.
-Purchase a coffee table and shelf unit and tell David that he will help you put them together when you get home.
-Also purchase lamps, glass tea light holders, cutlery, ice cube trays, cusions, stackable boxes, an ironing board cover, a quilt cover set and a rug.
-Make David carry everything, explaining that you need your hands free to write on the IKEA product slip with your IKEA pencil.
+Purchase a coffee table and a shelf unit and inform David that he will help you put them together when you get home.
+Also purchase a floor lamp, ten glass tealight candle holders, cutlery, two ice cube trays, eight cushions, four stackable boxes, an ironing board cover, a quilt cover set, a rug, and a potato peeler.
+Make David push the cart, explaining that you need your hands free to write on the IKEA product slip with your IKEA pencil.